superfly/fly/README.md

 # Fly

-The fly.io Edge Application runtime.
-This is a Javascript runtime meant to power proxy servers, and give developers powerful caching, content modification, and routing tools.
+The fly.io Edge Application runtime is an open core Javascript environment built for proxy servers.
+It gives developers powerful caching, content modification, and routing tools.

 The runtime is based on v8, with a proxy-appropriate set of Javascript libraries.
 There are built in APIs for manipulating HTML and Image content, low level caching, and HTTP requests/responses.
 When possible, we use WhatWG standards (like `fetch`, `Request`, `Response`, `Cache`, `Stream`).

+You can [use it locally](#hello-world-) for development and testing, and [deploy it to the Fly's fleet](#deployment) of edge servers for production use.

 ## Usage